djaodjin/djaodjin-pages/docs/pages_upload_media.rst

 Usage
 -----

-By Using djaodjin-sidebar-gallery jquery plugin, you will be able to drag and drop media and use them into yoour HTML.
+By Using djaodjin-sidebar-gallery jquery plugin, you will be able to drag and drop media and use them into your HTML.

 You only need to add image/video tags with an id starting by ```djmedia_``` ex: ```id="djmedia-image-top"```